kmjones1979/se2-kg-example/README.md

     }

     try {
-        // Generate a relation type ID for "likes" const likesRelationTypeId = generateRelationTypeId();
+        // Generate a relation type ID using the useGraphIds hook const likesRelationTypeId = generateRelationTypeId();

         // Create the relation data